 Bioflavonoids may help reduce release of histamines too.
 The chemical structure of bioflavonoids is similar to the drug used in Asthma inhalers.
 Some nutrients and foods can reduce a histamine response and others can increase, it so it is wise to know which is which.

-In conclusion, dealing with any type of allergy, in particular, the deluge that is seasonal allergies, must be a combination of mitigation and, choosing a therapeutic response which balances your need with any downside.
+Dealing with any type of allergy, in particular, the deluge that is seasonal allergies, must be a combination of mitigation and choosing a therapeutic response which balances your need against any potential downside.
 Serious allergic reactions need a higher level of treatment.
-Even the most basic level of response should be continuously monitored for negative side effects to avoid overdose, particularly in those who have low bodyweight (children or small adults), or sensitivities (immune health, high blood pressure or other health issues).
+Even the most basic level of response should be continuously monitored for negative side effects to avoid overdose, particularly in those who have low bodyweight (children or small adults) or sensitivities (immune health, high blood pressure or other health issues).

 More on AllerFree™